Easy Butter Chicken (30 minute recipe!)

 - 1 teaspoon chili powder

-- Seeds from 4 cardamom pods
+- 4 cardamom pods (seeds only – discard the pods)

 Instructions